omarsaad98/Webnovel-1/The reincarnation of Esther Nikodemus (draft 1) /Chapter 3.md

 “You heard her, lets go Eric”

-“Oh, sure”
+“Huh?
+Oh, sure”

-I took the lead with Eric in tow while mom gave us a wave.
-Mom, you shouldn't smile like that to other men besides father.
+I took the lead with Eric in tow while my mother gave us a wave.
+You shouldn't smile like that to other men besides father, I pouted.

 “Hey where are you going, that’s the wrong way”